IApp

 TelnetServerConnection compound module

-This module contains a configurable pre-composed telnet traffic source and traffic sink as part of a telnet server application.
+Contains a configurable pre-composed telnet traffic source and traffic sink as part of a telnet server application.

-TunLoopbackApp simple module (no description)
+TunLoopbackApp simple module

-TunnelApp simple module (no description)
+TunnelApp simple module

 UdpApp compound module

-This module generates traffic for a UDP application.
+Generates traffic for a UDP application.
 The traffic source and traffic sink modules can be built from queueing model elements.

 UdpBasicApp simple module

 Sends UDP packets to the given IP address at the given interval.
-Compatible with both Ipv4 and Ipv6.
+Compatible with both ~Ipv4 and ~Ipv6.

 UdpBasicBurst simple module

 Sends UDP packets to the given IP address(es) in bursts, or acts as a packet sink.
-Compatible with both IPv4 (Ipv4) and IPv6 (Ipv6).
+Compatible with both IPv4 (~Ipv4) and IPv6 (~Ipv6).

 UdpEchoApp simple module